RaoulSchikora/compiler/docs/development_notes.md

 ## Checking error execution paths

-The script `mallocfail` in "scripts/" provides a gdb wrapper, that runs a given program repeatedly and systematically lets one `malloc` after the other fail.
+The script `run_mallocfail` in "scripts/" provides a gdb wrapper, that runs a given program repeatedly and systematically lets one `malloc` after the other fail.
 Requires the installation of [mallocfail](https://github.com/ralight/mallocfail) to "/usr/local/lib/mallocfail.so", and compilation with debug option.
-See usage info for how to run it (`mallocfail -h`), when encoutering a segfaulting program, gdb will halt and ask if you want to quit.
+See usage info for how to run it (`run_mallocfail -h`), when encoutering a segfaulting program, gdb will halt and ask if you want to quit.
 Press "n" and continue debugging in gdb.